Cellarity/drugreflector/README.md

 # DrugReflector

-A minimal implementation for compound ranking predictions from gene expression signatures using ensemble neural network models.
+A method for compound ranking predictions from gene expression signatures using ensemble neural network models.

 ## Overview